Blake Shelton And Adam Levine Leaving ‘The Voice’ Following Season 12?

-The Voice has seen its share of stars come and go in its eleven seasons on air.
+The Voice has seen its share of stars come and go in its eleven seasons on the air.
 With Season 12 premiering in a few days, coaches Blake Shelton and Adam Levine discussed who they would nominate to take their places if they ever left the show.

 According to Yahoo, Levine and Shelton have never missed a season.
-While they haven’t revealed their future plans, Levine admitted that he will never take a break unless the show is canceled.
+While they haven’t revealed their plans, Levine admitted that he would never take a break unless the show is canceled.
 Levine explained that he’s just too competitive to take a season off, and Gwen Stefani couldn’t agree more.

 “Adam is the most competitive person I’ve ever met in my life,” Stefani shared.
 “He can’t help it.
 He’s passionate.
 And that’s probably why he’s made it this far in life.”